Akmal-CloudFreed/CloudFreed-CloudFlare-solver-bypass/README.md

 V1.1.5 Just released, please report any errors in Issues.

 ## Notice
+If you like the repo, please consider starring it, starring repos will help it spread.
 CloudFreed is 100% Free, CloudFreed can stop working at any time.
 Files may have problems loading correctly, this is because of the request interception.
 This may be fixed in the future!